ceesem/cookiecutter_templates/uv-task/{{cookiecutter.directory_name}}/README.md

 #### Defining the queue

-The variables that define how to populate and run the queue should be set in an environment file, by default `.env`.
+The config that define how to populate and run the queue should be set in an environment file, by default `config/task.env`.
 By default, four values are needed to define a queue and task.

 First, decide on what kind of queue you are using by reading the documentation for [python-task-queue](https://github.com/seung-lab/python-task-queue).
-Once you decided on your queue, set the `TASKQUEUE_PATH` environment variable in `.env` to the path that defines it (e.g. an https URL for an SQS queue or an fq:// path for a filequeue).
+Once you decided on your queue, set the `TASKQUEUE_PATH` environment variable in `config/task.env` to the path that defines it (e.g. an https URL for an SQS queue or an fq:// path for a filequeue).

 When workers run, they will look at this queue to find tasks.
 A task will timeout if it takes longer than the `TQ_LEASE_SECONDS` environment variable.